Here’s what you need to know about walking across the Brooklyn Bridge

 Ladies, leave the stilettos at home.
 Wear comfy walking shoes and not pumps.
 If you must wear fancy shoes, carry them in your city bag. 🙂

 It can be hot in the summer, cool in the evenings, and frigid in the winter.
 Wear breathable fabrics in warm weather, but always have a sweater or scarf because the wind can make the air feel colder on the bridge.
 Dress in layers when it’s chilly.
-In case you get warm, you can remove something.
-Or cold, then you can put it back on.
+In case you get warm, you can remove something; or if you’re cold, you can put it back on.
 Wear sunscreen and sunglasses, or carry them with you.
 If the weather is sketchy and it might rain, wear a hooded waterproof jacket and shoes.
 That said, I recommend walking over on a clear day if at all possible, so you don’t miss out on those panoramic views.
 Or trying it in the snow…what a sight to behold!

 What to bring with you